 From there, you need to cut some expenses and save money.
 The easiest way to do both is below.

-- Cut expenses: use the free app Clarity Money.
+- Cut expenses: use Trim.
 This app will scan through your spending and find memberships and subscriptions you pay for that you can cancel.
 They will even help you to cancel them.
-The app will also offer suggestions for other ways to cut your expenses.
+They will even look at your bills and offer to help gets these under control too.
 Did I mention it’s free?
 Learn more here.

 - Save money: another free app, this time it is Qapital.
 They will round up your purchases to the whole dollar and put the difference in your savings account.
 So if you spend $12.49, Qapital will take $0.51 from your checking account and put it into your savings account.
 They also have other challenges to help you beef up your savings.
 In the short time I’ve used them, I’ve saved over $300.
 You can learn more here.